 - An Unsatisfactory Performance Letter will be assigned on PAM. - Parents will be alerted of the incident via phone or email.
-Parents must then log onto PAM to get more details of the incident. - The student will receive a zero for the task or for the part of the task that was copied. - The student must resubmit the task to show satisfactory understanding of the task.
+Parents can then log onto PAM to get more details of the incident. - The student will receive a zero for the task or for the part of the task that was copied. - The student must resubmit the task to show satisfactory understanding of the task. - Where the work does not demonstrate a satisfactory standard, this may impact on future pathway options.